dakotamm/research_blog/_posts/2024-01-10-lots-of-DO-z-plots.md

 ## Number of Casts as DOF for Confidence Intervals and Finer Depth-Binning

 **I am only going to show Hood Canal plots in this blog - it would be way too long otherwise!
 I do have all other plots available to chat about during our meeting!
-Honestly there's a lot to see here; I've created a data mountain that I haven't climbed yet...**
+Honestly there's a lot to see here.
+This data lion has bitten off more than she can chew for one blog post!**

-First, I am using the number of casts as degrees-of-freedom for the confidence intervals (in lieu of using total data points previously).
-This will give us ***
+First, I have updated my scripts to use the number of casts as degrees-of-freedom for the confidence intervals (in lieu of using total data points previously).
+This will give us a better idea of the variation in time of averaged values, in lieu of using number of data points (which may be oversampled in depth by CTDs!).
+Yay!

 Second, I increased the depth-resolution by creating finer bin sizes (10 total), as follows:
 * <5m